Explore more blogs

 3. Promote, promote, promote 📣

-Design your auction registration page to make it eye-catching, engaging, and reflective of your organization’s mission and character.
-For each item, upload high-resolution images, a brief description, the fair market value, and the starting bid.
-Once you have the backend set up, register as a bidder to see how the frontend looks.
-You can work out any kinks and identify what questions registrants might have.
+Design your auction registration page to be eye-catching, engaging, and reflective of your organization’s mission and character.
+For each item, upload high-resolution images, a brief description, the fair market value (FMV), and the starting bid.

 Then, create a timeline for when and how you’ll promote your silent auction: